 For each traffic source tab, there is a bar chart which represents the traffic for the time period selected.
-There is also a curve that represents the baseline performance for this segment of traffic over the last seven weeks, so you are able to assess at a glance how your site is performing against its usual performance levels.
+There is also a curve that represents the baseline performance for this segment of traffic over the last seven weeks (or last day of week in Today view), so you are able to assess at a glance how your site is performing against its usual performance levels.
 You can learn more about baselines here.

 Filter by Section

 If your site uses sections, you can filter traffic by section.
 To filter by section, use the dropdown in the upper right corner or click on the section name of a specific article.
 You can also click the “gear” icon in the upper right corner to select a section or use your primary section.